ryanbruzan/ryanbruzan/README.md

 ### Hi there!

-I'm Ryan, a Senior Software Engineer with over 10 years of industry experience building powerful products with awesome people.
-Utilizing a strong passion of flawless design and seamless functionality, I build rich and engaging experiences from the ground up.
+I'm Ryan, a Senior Software Engineer.

+With over 10 years of industry experience, my specialty lies in crafting exceptional products that seamlessly blend elegant design with powerful functionality.
+I have a knack for starting from scratch, conceptualizing and building applications from the ground up.
+This involves not only writing efficient, clean code but also ensuring that the user experience is intuitive and engaging.
+My dedication to creating polished, user-centric solutions is at the core of my approach to software engineering, and with a deep understanding of industry best practices and a keen eye for detail, I consistently deliver results that exceed expectations.

 :briefcase: &nbsp; I’m employed as a Senior Software Engineer at [VSCO&reg; &rarr;](https://www.vsco.co)